2019 Indian general election in West Bengal: Constituency-wise Results

-Uluberia
+Constituency wise alliance or party votes

 Impact

 There has been a major political shift from the left to the right in the 2019 general elections in West Bengal.
 The Statesman says, “Making an aggressive penetration in Bengal for the first time since its inception in 1980, BJP alone has dramatically increased its vote share close to 40 percent this time.
 Thus, it has virtually made the CPI-M into a mere marginalised political party and at the same time the saffron party set a strong challenge before the Trinamool Congress hardly two years ahead of the Assembly elections scheduled in 2021 in the state.”
 This obviously is the most important impact of the general elections in the state visible in the voting pattern right across the state, irrespective of who won or lost a particular seat.